spacemeshos/local-testnet/README.md

 python testnet.py
 ```

-Logs are available in the `logs` directory.
+The testnet logs are available in the `Logs` directory.

 ### Executing Transactions